qcodespp/qcodespp.github.io/_sources/autoapi/qcodespp/data/gnuplot_format/index.rst.txt

    .. py:method:: write(data_set, io_manager, location, force_write=False, write_metadata=True, only_complete=True, filename=None, force_rewrite=False)

-      Write updates in this DataSet to storage.
+      Write updates in this DataSetPP to storage.

       Will choose append if possible, overwrite if not.

       Args:
-          data_set (DataSet): the data we're storing
+          data_set (DataSetPP): the data we're storing
           io_manager (io_manager): the base location to write to location (str): the file location within io_manager only_complete (bool): passed to match_save_range, answers the following question: Should we write all available new data, or only complete rows?
-Is used to make sure that everything gets written when the DataSet is finalised, even if some dataarrays are strange (like, full of nans) filename (Optional[str]): Filename to save to.
+Is used to make sure that everything gets written when the DataSetPP is finalised, even if some dataarrays are strange (like, full of nans) filename (Optional[str]): Filename to save to.
 Will override the usual naming scheme and possibly overwrite files, so